 If we get all left-sided breaths (with less area under the waveform, representing lower tidal volume), we may actually be ventilating the patient with less air per unit time (decreased minute volume).
 And that can be a bad thing, as we need to ensure adequate minute volume with all of our ventilated patients (another one of these concepts that we'll get to later...).
+Recognize that the size of these breaths is a function of both patient and what we dial in as pressure support.

 Ideally SIMV would include a mix of machine-delivered and patient-triggered breaths and the resultant minute volume would be close to our therapeutic goal, but that doesn't always happen and we need to watch out for it.
-Last thing to mention about SIMV: while we program the machine-delivered breaths to give us a certain volume (whether in volume control or pressure control mode), it is standard practice that patient triggered breaths do not exceed 75% of that goal for machine-delivered breaths.
-So what we typically see are tidal volumes at goal for machine initiated breaths and slightly lower tidal volumes for patient triggered breaths.
-While that is the status quo, such a strategy may not make sense in the transport setting and it may be worth considering a strategy in which we titrate pressure support up so that pressure support breaths are comparable to machine-initiated breaths.
-(And if anyone has further insight on that, let's chat!).
+Last thing to mention about SIMV: while we program the machine-delivered breaths to give us a certain volume (whether in volume control or pressure control mode), it is standard practice that patient triggered breaths are not as big as machine-delivered breaths.
+So what we typically see are tidal volumes at goal for machine initiated breaths and lower tidal volumes for patient triggered breaths.
+While that is the status quo, such a strategy may not make sense in the transport setting and it that the worth considering a strategy in which we titrate pressure support up so that pressure support breaths are comparable to machine-initiated breaths.

 To summarize, SIMV delivers patient-triggered breaths via pressure support and not a guaranteed volume; in addition, there is a delay mechanism built in that attempts to prevent breath stacking.
 Upsides to this are the avoidance of overinflation and AutoPEEP, downsides are that minute volume can suffer if there are too many triggered breaths being delivered.
-As a general rule, any time you have someone in SIMV mode you need to be vigilant and monitor exhaled tidal volumes (to compare machine-initiated and patient-triggered breaths) and minute volume.
+As a general rule: any time we have someone in SIMV mode we need to be vigilant and monitor exhaled tidal volumes (to compare machine-initiated and patient-triggered breaths) and minute volume.